|

 "newbies" who (according to my own stats) come from:

 Google, Yahoo! and MSN, in the main.
+I doubt whether even these changes will

 make a darned bit of difference to the meagre traffic they

+were sending just the week before last.
 Don't get me wrong, I'm happy to fanfare

 and applaud HotBot for at least doing something.
 I'm just